Table of Contents

 - Eat lots of fibre to help bowels.

 - Take thin dressing gown to hospital as it’s always hot, rather than a big winter one.
 You might also need sanitary pads and some big pants.
-Although I didn’t actually need either of these.
+Although I didn’t actually need either of these but some people do.

 - I got some new trousers in a size too big as I thought I’d want it loose.
 Actually, you need trousers in your size but that sit comfortably above the belly button and stay there that are loose around your stomach.
 Hareem style are ideal.